naver/svc/README.md

 It makes hard to see each "View Logic" and "Screen Logic"

-And the most important thing is that "Business Logic" easily get Inside of the "View"(Fragment, Activity).
+And the most important thing is that "Business Logic" can be included in the "View" easily(Fragment, Activity).

-It's because Activity, Fragments are actually "Control Tower"
+It's because Activity, Fragments are actually "Control Tower" (control lifecycle and receives view events)

-SVC is the how to divide Screen |View| Business Logics.
+SVC gives the way how to divide Screen, View and Business Logic.

 For more read check article below